lucapette/website/content/writing/my-programming-principles.md

 ### Be a gardner

-Code gardening is the act of changing code with the goal of improving it just a little.
-You improve an error message, you use a more idiomatic way to write those three lines, you align that test with your internal conventions.
+Code gardening is the act of changing code to improve it just a little.
+You make an error message more understandable, you use a more idiomatic way to write those three lines, you align that test with your internal conventions.
 The codebase is living organism: it's a garden and you take care of it every day.
 You prevent bad habits from forming, you heal that spot that is a bit sick, you